 Streaming services like Spotify have revolutionised listening habits.
 Anyone, anywhere, can listen to just about anything.
-There’s plenty to celebrate about that, but it is not without its own dangers.
-In 2012, David Bryne wrote that music risked becoming a soma-like drug.
-In 2019, his concerns are closer to reality than we would like to think.
+In 2012, David Byrne wrote that music risked becoming a soma-like drug.
+Today his concerns may be the reality.

 In 2012 David Byrne asked whether music had become a ‘soma-like drug,’ a kind of emotional medication.
 He was referring to Aldous Huxley’s dystopian 1932 novel Brave New World, in which soma subdues society’s passions and keeps people apart.
 Faced with the rise of digital distribution and personal audio players, Byrne saw a similar fate awaiting music.

 Streaming services like Spotify were in their infancy at the time.
 Now they dominate the music industry, and Byrne’s concerns are more relevant than ever.
 Technology has revolutionised music consumption.
 Exploring the new terrain through the lens of Brave New World can help us guard against missteps.
 Now more than ever music is treated like a drug.
 If we are not careful, we risk becoming dependent.

 In Huxley’s novel soma is a government-issued drug.
 It is the lubricant of Brave New World’s docile society, offering concentrated, controllable doses of instant gratification.
 It calms the angry and appeases potential upstarts.
 ‘Take a holiday from reality whenever you like, and come back without so much as a headache or a mythology.’
 Taken in moderation it sounds like the perfect drug: ‘Euphoric, narcotic, pleasantly hallucinant.’
 Indeed, that’s the idea.
 Citizens can pop pills and drift away for an hour, a lifetime, however long is needed to forget the strains of everyday life.

 Eighty years after Brave New World was published, David Byrne — of Talking Heads and big suit fame — compared Huxley’s drug to music listening habits in the digital age.
 In his book How Music Works he wrote: